gluio/voltos-ruby/README.md

 ### Sign up
 ```
 $ voltos signup

-=== Sign up for a new account
-Enter your email address: jane@company.com
-jane@company.com
-Creating account... ⣾

-New account created.
-Please check your email inbox and click the link to confirm your email address.
 ```

 ### Sign in
 ```
 $ voltos auth
-(Press CTRL^C to sign up for a new account)
-Enter your email address: jane@company.com
-jane@thedanielmay.com
-Password: foobar
-**********
-Authenticating account... ⢿
-$
 ```

 ### Create bundle of credentials
 ```
 $ voltos create piedpiper-backend
-Creating bundle... ⣻

-Created a new bundle: piedpiper-backend
 ```

 ### Add credentials to bundle